sensu-community/monitoring-pipelines/README.md

 5. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).

-6. Asset resources must include a version reference in their name.
+6. Asset resources must include a version reference in their name (e.g. sensu/sensu-email-handler:0.4.1).

 ## Contributing